5 min read

 • Services or a product that the startup will provide or develop,

-• Whether to market their products or startup services in Serbia or (more often) for the foreign market (and which),
+• Whether to market their products or startup services in Serbia or (more often) on a foreign market (and which one),

 • Whether the startup will be in the VAT system, and so on.